 almost every problem, we can offer a solution.

 Where did you get your pet?
 Most animal shelters, rescues, and breeders that

-you may have signed a contract with accept their animals back.
+you may have signed a contract with accept the animals back.
 Please check

-with the original "owner" of the animal before considering surrendering your
+with the previous "owner" of the animal before considering surrendering your

 pet to our shelter.